remla24-team7/model-training/README.md

 Once the project is setup, one can run the tests throug the following command: `pytest`.

+Automated testing is triggered on push to the main branch, testing coverage report and testing results can be found as artifacts under github actions.

 ## Project structure

 Earlier iterations of the project used the [Cookiecutter data science template](https://cookiecutter-data-science.drivendata.org/), but ultimately we pruned unused files and decided to maintain the following project structure: